 |

-failed then select the Amazon service:
+the Amazon upload failed then select the Amazon service:

-click the Reupload File to Selected Service button above.
-The
+Then click the Reupload File to

-Loading Amazon Upload Engine will reappear, followed by Uploading
+Selected Service button above.
+The Loading Amazon Upload Engine will

-to Amazon.
-Keep in mind that under normal upload circumstances
+reappear, followed by Uploading to Amazon.
+Keep in mind that under normal

-AmazonUploadBL_1.txt.
-(Add CA or UK to the name for CA or UK files)
+(Add CA or UK to the name for CA or UK files) You need to upload all that

-You need to upload both.
-After doing the first file you can click
+you find.
+After doing the first file you can click in the field where is

-in the field where is says AmazonUpload_1.txt, click the dropdown
+says AmazonUpload_1.txt, click the dropdown button to the right, then

-button to the right, then select AmazonUploadBL_1.txt and Reupload
+select AmazonUploadBL_1.txt and Reupload that

 |